zaczap/bios201/Workshop2/README.md

 If you're using a Mac, you can skip this next step.
 If you're running PuTTY on Windows, you'll need to install [Xming](https://sourceforge.net/projects/xming/files/latest/download), an X11 forwarding client.
-Once you've installed Xming, open a new PuTTY window and log in to corn as usual, except on the initial PuTTY window, after typing in username<nolink>@corn.stanford.edu, then go to Connection -\> SSH -\> X11 and check the box labeled "Enable X11 forwarding".
+Once you've installed Xming, open a new PuTTY window and log in to rice as usual, except on the initial PuTTY window, after typing in username<nolink>@rice.stanford.edu, then go to Connection -\> SSH -\> X11 and check the box labeled "Enable X11 forwarding".
 Then press the "Open" button to open an SSH connection with X11 forwarding, used for showing graphical interfaces over a remote connection.